I woke up to a call at five in the morning on Veteran’s Day, 2008.

 “Dad passed away.”

 “C’mon.
 Pack your stuff.
 We’ve got to go to San Jose.”

 You know when you’re about to fall asleep and you suddenly wake up, your body tense because it felt as though you were about to fall off the edge of the bed?
 In that moment I felt like I was seconds away from falling off the edge, though I was on solid ground.

-Sara walked resolutely down the hall.
+Sara walked down the hall.
 She knew where my dorm room was, she’d visited before.
 I followed her, walking with my hands in my pockets.
-I opened my door and turned the light on.
+I opened my door and turned the light on, not thinking that it might wake my roommate, Ana.
 I slid open my closet door and tried to be as quiet as possible.
-My roommate, Ana, was still asleep.
-I didn’t want to wake her.
-I didn’t want to tell her what was happening and why I was packing a bag.
+I didn’t want to tell Ana what was happening and why I was packing a bag.